Daltron/KeyboardSpy/README.md

 ## License

-Spartan is available under the MIT license.
+KeyboardSpy is available under the MIT license.
 See the LICENSE file for more info.